marksunner/helix/README.md

 All creative thinking is non-linear.
 All brainstorming spirals.
 All early-stage problem solving resists neat packaging.
 The dyslexic experience just makes this visible in a way that neurotypical cognition conceals.

-An AI that holds non-linear thought without collapsing it prematurely is a better model for how creative minds work — all of them.
+An AI that holds non-linear thought without collapsing it prematurely is a better model for how creative minds work - *ALL* of them.

 ---